 For several years, back in the waning days of Bush II and the rise of Obama, I blogged incessantly.
 It began as a way of letting folks who lived far and wide know what I was up to, since these were pre-social media days.
 It developed into a way to collect my thoughts about allContinue reading “on the passing of friends”

 I sent off the final page proofs of my forthcoming book to the publisher earlier this month.
 I assume that means it’s all said and done, that’s all she wrote, whatever mistakes were made and not caught will just go to press, and I’ll have to live to this thing for the rest of myContinue reading “The book”

 Seeing my name in (digital) print, I can’t help but to comment a bit further on this piece published by Tricycle on Buddhist tattoos.
 I’m not going to comment too much on the meat of the issue, but I did want to comment a bit on what I was trying to do when I spokeContinue reading “On tattoos and whiteness”

 For context, it’s Monday afternoon, and I’ve found a comfortable spot to write in the Tibetan sand mandala exhibit.
 As such, I am surrounded by chanting and the sound of sand mandala construction, a repetitive metal scratching from their implements as the monks construct the mandala.
 Oh, and, of course, the occasional cell phone goingContinue reading “Dispatch from AAR”

 I am in need of images, and I would like your help.

+Wilson is right (as is Silk) that the Washington Post map is wrong.
 I don’t think we should throw it away, though.
 Or, at the very least, I don’t think we should thumb our noses at it and say “their methodology is flawed, to hell with it.”
 Rather, and I say this as a teacher,Continue reading “Numbers”